WillAbides/pgdevserver/README.md

   pg available [flags]
     List postgres versions available to download.

-Run "pgtestserver <command> --help" for more information on a command.
+Run "pgdevserver <command> --help" for more information on a command.
 ```

 <!--- end usage output --->